 Alexander MacKendrick was an American-Scottish film director and teacher.
 He began making television commercials before moving into post-production editing and directing films, most notably at Ealing Studios where he made ‘Whisky Galore!’
 (1949), ‘The Man in the White Suit’ (1951), and ‘The Ladykillers’ (1955).
 After his first American film ‘Sweet Smell of Success’ (1957), he decided that he was temperamentally ill suited to the job of directing in Hollywood, so instead he became a teacher of film at the California Institute for the Arts.
 (Mackendrick and Cronin) MacKendrick had some interesting ideas about the pedagogy of film.

 MacKendrick made a deal with some television producers so that his school could have all the rushes from the TV series “Gunsmoke.”
 For years afterwards, first year students at CalArts learned to edit on the Gunsmoke footage, cutting together the same simple scenes, and then varying them.
 The professional quality of the footage meant that amateurish editing moves were easy to spot, and senior students could easily coach junior ones, since the terrain was so familiar.
-It might be interesting to conduct a similar experiment elsewhere and see what results.
+It would be interesting to conduct a similar experiment today and see what results.

 A large number of applicants to university film programs, in particular those who identify as future filmmakers, hope to graduate with a ‘calling card’ film.
 This is usually a short film, typically created with the intent of providing the filmmaker with a way in to the film industry after graduation.
 Such a film can be useful as a way of gaining admittance to film festivals, and hopefully will attract the attention of industry players, such as funders, producers, and broadcasters, who may be able to help the novice filmmaker gain entry to the next level of work.